 The paperwork necessary to proceed with an annulment case must be precise.
 It must specifically set forth why the marriage was never valid in the first instance.
 The documentation must fully comply with the specific requirements of the annulment statute in your state.

 The failure to properly complete court documents needed in an annulment case can result in the doors to the court being slammed on a petitioner.
 The necessity to exactly prepare the necessary paperwork underscores the need for proper legal representation.

 Annulment court proceedings are also complicated.
-An attorney is in the best position to properly navigate an annulment case through court.
+An attorney is in the position to properly navigate an annulment case through court.

 Retain an Annulment Lawyer

 An annulment lawyer will schedule an initial consultation with you to discuss your case.
 During this appointment, a lawyer will evaluate your situation and advise whether or not an annulment is possible in your case.
 Legal counsel will also provide answers to your questions.
 He or she will also discuss all of your options regarding your marriage.
 As a general rule, an annulment lawyer will not charge a fee for this initial appointment to discuss your case.